computerman00/BinaryNinja-PSVitaLoader/README.md

 At this point, any sce* function call should be resolved by name, this is incredibly useful for finding specific function calls to patch games or just simply getting a better understanding of the binary for reverse engineering.

 ### Use-case examples:
-A good example(and one of the primary motivations of this project) is to leverage this to patch games to unlock the FPS or allow them to run at full PS Vita resolution.
+A good example is to leverage this to patch games to unlock the FPS or allow them to run at full PS Vita resolution.

 Thanks to the talented contributors of VitaGrafix, we can use an already patched game from the VitaGrafix [patchlist](https://github.com/Electry/VitaGrafixPatchlist/blob/master/patchlist.txt) as an educational resource to cross-check our own patches.

 EXAMPLE:

-Game: Sly Cooper and the Thievius Raccoonus - PCSA00096

-Knowing the game runs at `720x408`, we can search for any values set to 0x2d0(720).
+Knowing this game runs at `720x408`, we can search for any values set to 0x2d0(720).
 This results in two finds, thankfully this example is obvious, as 0x198(408) is set right after 720.
 We do the search in Psuedo C mode but switch to dissasembly to get the exact address:
 ![Finding resolution in binary](/images/finding_res.png)

 Referencing the VitaGrafix patchlist, we confirm these are the correct addresses(Represented as offsets):
 ```